-5.206 Working
+5.210Working

 a method used that removes blemishes or reshapes mainly natural pearls.
-Often applied to natural blister pearls (5.131) that had become attached to the inner wall of the shell to remove or disguise any remaining shell attachment (lightly worked Figure 4) and to natural pearls (5.133) that are out-of-round to baroque in order to give them a round shape (heavily worked Figure 5), most commonly seen with non-nacreous natural pearls.
+Often applied to natural blister pearls (5.134) that had become attached to the inner wall of the shell to remove or disguise any remaining shell attachment (lightly worked Figure 4) and to natural pearls (5.136) that are out-of-round to baroque in order to give them a round shape (heavily worked Figure 5), most commonly seen with nonnacreous natural pearls.
 Not commonly applied to cultured pearls.
-Not to be confused with 'peeling' (5.157).
+Not to be confused with 'peeling' (5.161). it is important that working, whether light or heavy, is stated in any documentation describing a natural or cultured pearl.